5 Ways To Fund Your Overseas Property Buy

 Just like a mortgage, don’t expect the seller to deliver the deed until you’re finished paying.

-I’ve seen some amazing financing offers from developers.
-Many of them are in locations where there’s no other financing available.
+Over the past few years, we’ve seen some attractive financing deals emerge from developers—sometimes with zero interest.
+Many of these financing packages are in locations where there’s no other financing available.

-Developer financing has produced the best finance deals I’ve seen.
-But remember, these terms are best when the developer is starting to sell.
+These terms are best when the developer is starting to sell—and usually apply to pre-construction deals.
 Once the “ice is broken” and the project is selling well, the best financing terms tend to disappear.

-Everyone likes the idea of putting your IRA or Solo-401k to work overseas, and this is one of the best ways to invest since your income and capital gains are tax-deferred.
+Putting your IRA or Solo-401k to work overseas is one of the best ways to invest as your income and capital gains are tax-deferred.

 If you have an IRA (IRAs do not allow borrowing), or US$50k is not enough, you can simply purchase the property with your retirement plan.
 In this case, you can’t use the property personally, but you do get the tax advantages.